Akshay-Kumar-Arya/Identify_the_sentiments/README.md

 * MLP model using BERT and nnlm vectors, evaluation score is `0.886689220510626`
 * SVM model using BERT and nnlm vectors, evaluation score is `0.8654970760233918`
 * GRU sequence model using BERT vectors, evaluation score is `0.8989105276853336`
+* Sequence model using finetunned BERT vectors, evaluation score is `0.9175058403`

+### Results
+* Get 8th rank in the contest with a evaluation score of `0.9175058403`.